 Teacher Rotation and Student Outcomes: Experimental Evidence from Uganda

 One of the biggest challenges in supplying education services to poor populations is low personnel morale, low engagement, and high absenteeism.
-This problem is particularly severe in Uganda, where teacher absenteeism rates are estimated at 27 percent.
+This problem is particularly severe in Uganda, where teacher absenteeism rates are estimated at 27%.
 However, Uganda’s district-centralized teacher deployment system, where teachers are transferred every five years and can be placed in any school in a given district, offers a unique opportunity for low-cost motivation of teachers.
-In partnership with a rural district in Eastern Uganda, researchers are conducting a randomized evaluation to study whether rewarding top-performing teachers with a future posting of their choice incentivizes teachers to improve their attendance and the quality of their teaching.
+In partnership with a rural district in Eastern Uganda, researchers will undertake a randomized controlled trial to study whether rewarding top-performing teachers with a future posting of their choice incentivizes teachers to improve their attendance and the quality of their teaching.